wardbekker/deepthought_ai_framework/README.md

 # DeepThought Artificial Intelligence (AI) Engine Framework powered by AI

-Welcome to the cutting-edge world of DeepThought AI, where we've revolutionized the art of `if` statements and turned simple boolean logic into a multi-billion parameter neural network!
+Welcome to the revolutionary world of DeepThought AI, where we've transformed the humble `if` statement into a unicorn-breeding, VC-attracting powerhouse!
+By integrating this library, your code instantly becomes AI-powered, increasing your chances of achieving unicorn status and securing massive VC funding by an astounding 1000-fold!
 Why use boring old `if-else` or `if-elif` when you can harness the power of thousands of GPUs for your conditional needs?

 ## Installation

-Initiate the AI-powered installation process with our proprietary pip-enhancer:
+Initiate the AI-powered installation process with our proprietary AI pip-enhancer:

 ```
 pip install deepthought_ai_engine